What is API?

 It’s important to understand some key terms that will help you navigate API interactions before diving deeper into using APIs.
 Here are 10 fundamental concepts every beginner should know:

 - Requests and Responses: An API works like a conversation.
 When you ask for data (request), the API responds with the information (response) or notifies you if something went wrong.
-Think of it as placing an order at a restaurant – you ask for something, and the server either brings it or explains why they can’t.

-- REST (Representational State Transfer): REST is a set of guidelines for building efficient web services.
+Think of it like placing an order at a restaurant – you ask for something, and the server either brings it or explains why they can’t. - REST (Representational State Transfer): REST is a set of guidelines for building efficient web services.
 It’s like a code of conduct for how requests and responses should be handled over the web, ensuring smooth and organized communication.

 - HTTP Methods: These are commands that tell the API what action you want to perform.
 Common methods include: